d2s/Documentation/_posts/2018-04-10-Changelog.md

 - fixed a couple of memory leaks
 - refactor of code and cleanup
 - some GUI adjustments
+- fixed a bug in delete logs and write logs to permanent store
 - some adjustments in search and sort (in logs and all profiles)
 - the [master branch](https://github.com/rsyncOSX/RsyncOSX) is updated when changes are tested and considered stable
 - the Chinese (Simplified) translation will be updated in new release (not in the release candidate)